oesteban/hcph-sops/docs/data-collection/scanning.md

 - [ ] Verify in the next sequence parameters under section `Diff.` that all the derivatives are unchecked except `Diff.
 Weighted Image`.
 - [ ] Launch the diffusion `dwi-dwi_dir-XX` sequence.
-- [ ] While it is running, tweek the FOV for the next sequence.
+- [ ] While it is running, adjust the FOV for the following sequence.
 - [ ] Launch the DWI B0 fieldmapping sequence `fmap-epi_acq-highres_dir-XX`.
 - [ ] While it is running, tweek the FOV for the next sequence.
 - [ ] Launch the fieldmap GRE B0 fieldmapping sequence `fmap_phasediff_gre`.